Substance Abuse Counselor – Drug & Alcohol

 There has been a shift in some states in the treatment of alcohol and drug offender.
 Instead of requiring long jail times, increasing sentences require strict substance abuse counseling.
 This change has been one of the driving factors in the increased demand for substance abuse counselors.

-According to the Bureau of Labor Statistics (BLS), in 2022, there was an anticipated 22 percent increase in jobs in this field between 2021 and 2031, translating into 77,500 new jobs (including those in mental health counseling and behavioral disorders).
+According to the Bureau of Labor Statistics (BLS 2023), there is an anticipated 18 percent increase in jobs in this field between 2022 and 2032, which translates into 71,500 new jobs (including those in mental health counseling and behavioral disorders).

 The path to becoming a substance abuse counselor varies by state.
 Keep reading to learn a typical career path and a detailed list of state licensure requirements.